Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 I thank the right hon.
 Gentleman for giving way, and draw Members’ attention to my registered interests on the Maldives.
 Is the right hon.
 Gentleman going to draw some attention to the fact that the United Kingdom’s reach on the Maldives has declined somewhat because it has left the Commonwealth?
 What can we do to rebuild that relationship, working with the ambassador, who is based in Europe?
 What can we do to rebuild the relationship with the Government for the very reasons the right hon.
 Gentleman has outlined—to make the country more prosperous and, more importantly, to turn it away from what would be a terrible plight if his predictions came true?

-Indeed, and two of the surrounding countries, Sri Lanka and India, are members of the Commonwealth.
+Indeed, and two of the neighbouring countries, Sri Lanka and India, are members of the Commonwealth.
 I will say later in my speech that, although I believe much needs to be done before the Maldives comes back into the Commonwealth, its proper place is back in the Commonwealth family.

 President Yameen’s unconstitutional behaviour has seen him arrest three lawmakers and instigate a witch hunt of the families of his political opponents, including wives and children.
 President Maumoon and the justices at the supreme court have been charged with treason and bribery, and access to lawyers and family has been restricted, with reports of ill-treatment.
 Following the arrest of President Gayoom, all the leaders of the opposition political parties are under detention, or have been sentenced under similar trumped-up charges.
 The Government continue to defend their actions, claiming that state-of-emergency powers are applicable only to those who are believed to have planned or carried out illegal acts in conjunction with the 1 February Supreme Court ruling.
 That has led to increasingly politicised targeting of the opposition by security services.